BrunoTeixeira1996/dotfiles/README.md

 # Keymap for keychron

 Since I use keychron I need to map some keys.
-So use the `keychron-k8-preset.json` to map windows keys and alt keys and then use `.bashrc` to fix the less and equal signs
+So use the `keychron-k8-preset.json` to map windows keys and alt keys (or just change the left side button from Mac to Windows) and then use `.bashrc` to fix the less and equal signs